-As a landlord in the UK, investing in Houses in Multiple Occupation (HMOs) can be a lucrative but involved endeavor.
+As a landlord in the UK, investing in houses in multiple occupations (HMOs) can be a lucrative but involved endeavour.
 An HMO is a property rented out by at least three tenants who are not from the same household and share amenities like bathrooms and kitchens.
 HMOs offer the potential for higher rental yields but also come with extra regulations and responsibilities.

-Smaller HMOs with 3-4 tenants may also need a license depending on the area.
+Depending on the area, smaller HMOs with 3-4 tenants may also need a license.
 Licensing for these properties is not mandatory nationwide, but around two-thirds of councils have adopted additional licensing schemes that require it.

 Additional HMO Regulations Beyond licensing, HMOs come with other regulatory requirements for landlords.
 This includes: